zeldigas/text2confl/docs/storage-formats/markdown.md

 }
 ```

-Text2confl is familiar with different list of supported language highlights in Confluence Server/DataCenter and Cloud,
+**Text2confl** is familiar with different list of supported language highlights in Confluence Server/DataCenter and Cloud,
-so it will keep language from language tag if Confluence will support it and remove it when such languages is not
+so it will keep language from language tag if Confluence will support it and remove it when such languages are not
 supported.

 Some confluence specific features for code blocks, like line numbers or collapsible block are supported